Skip to Main Content

 What is a factor rate?

 A factor rate is a multiplier that some lenders use to calculate the cost of a loan.
 Lenders use a decimal such as 1.10 or 1.50 in place of an interest rate or APR.
-Unfortunately, factor rates are often used for business loans to risky borrowers, such as short-term loans or merchant cash advances.
+They are often used in short-term loans and merchant cash advances for risky borrowers.

 Bankrate insight